comicsid/comicsid.github.io/_posts/2022-07-06-getting-started-with-wazuh.md

 # Wazuh Manager

-After deploying the Wazuh on Cloud (or through any preferred method), we are presented with with the **Wazuh Manager GUI**, which is built on top of the **ELK Stack**.
+After deploying Wazuh on Cloud (or through any preferred method), we are presented with the **Wazuh Manager GUI**, which is built on top of the **ELK Stack**.
 The **Wazuh Manager** is the system that analyzes the data received from all registered systems (**Wazuh Agents**) and triggers alerts when an event coincides with a rule**.** Let’s take a look around some common features that we’ll utilize.

 ![Imgur](https://i.imgur.com/SqzNdtU.png)